Certification: AI-driven Test Automation

 Emulators vs device farms

-What are IPA, APK, AAB files and where and how to get them
+What are IPA, APP, APK, and AAB files and where and how to get them

 IPA, APK, and AAB are file formats associated with mobile applications, and each pertains to a specific mobile platform or distribution method.

-• IPA (iOS App Store Package) Files: An IPA file is the application file format used for iOS devices, like iPhones and iPads.
+• IPA (iOS App Store Package) and APP (Application Package) Files: An IPA file is the application file format used for iOS devices, like iPhones and iPads.
 Developers create IPA files using Apple’s development software Xcode.
 When a developer builds an app for release or distribution, Xcode compiles the app’s source code and assets into an IPA file, which is then submitted to Apple’s App Store for review and publishing.
-Regular users most commonly encounter IPA files when downloading apps from the App Store, although the process is transparent.
-To get an IPA file directly (for instance, for testing purposes), developers can archive and export the app using Xcode or retrieve it using tools like Apple’s Transporter.
+To get an IPA file for testing purposes, developers can archive and export the app using Xcode or retrieve it using tools like Apple’s Transporter.
+Like IPA files, APP files are compiled in Xcode.
+Unlike IPA files, APP files are used in simulators instead of real devices.

 • APK (Android Package Kit) and AAB (Android App Bundle) Files: An APK is the package file format used by the Android operating system for the distribution and installation of mobile apps and middleware.
 APKs encapsulate all of an app’s code (such as DEX files), resources, assets, certificates, and manifest file.
 Developers can generate APK files using Android Studio or a build tool when they compile and build their application.
 Users can sideload APKs onto their Android devices, although care must be taken to avoid malicious files.
 The AAB is a newer, more efficient publishing format introduced by Google.
 Unlike APKs that contain compiled code and resources for all device configurations, AABs allow the Play Store to generate optimized APKs based on the device’s configuration, reducing the file size and ensuring users download only the resources they need.
 Developers create AABs using Android Studio, and they submit these files to the Play Store, which then serves the appropriately optimized APKs to users.

-testRigor supports the uploading of APK and AAB files.
-For IPA files, customers need to connect to a provider, such as LambdaTest, and upload the file through that service.
+testRigor supports the uploading of APP, APK, and AAB files.
+In order to upload IPA files, customers need to connect to a provider, such as LambdaTest.

 Mobile-specific commands